 How to Make Self Rising Flour

 1. Use fresh ingredients.
 Check the dates on your flour and baking powder to make sure they are still fresh.
 Baking powder loses its potency after opening.

-3. Measure the flour.
+2. Measure the flour correctly.
 Get accurate measurements of the flour by using the spoon method.
 Mix up the flour and then spoon it into a measuring cup without compacting it.
 Then, use a knife to level the flour.
 If you scoop straight into the flour, you may get too much.
-Alternatively, you can weigh 4 ½ ounces for one cup of flour.
+You can also weigh 4 ½ ounces for one cup of flour.

-Self-rising flour is found in many baking recipes, such as pancakes, biscuits, scones, pizza dough, and some cakes.
+Self rising flour is found in many baking recipes, such as pancakes, biscuits, scones, pizza dough, and some cakes.
+Here are 4 easy recipes I like to use it in.

 Small bowl of self rising flour with a whisk resting inside off the rim.

-If you found this tutorial for How to Make Self Rising Flour helpful or if you try any recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
-It helps others who are thinking of trying out this tutorial and we would love to hear about your experience.
+If you try this Self Rising Flour recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

+How to Make Self Rising Flour